Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 Install JupyterHub

-Finally, we can go back to the root of the repository and install JupyterHub, first create the secrets file:
+Finally, we can go back to the root of the repository and install JupyterHub.
+First, create the secrets file:

 bash create_secrets.sh

-The default secrets.yaml file assumes you are deploying on a projects.jetstream-cloud.org subdomain, if that is not the case, edit the file with your own domain.
+The default secrets.yaml file assumes you are deploying on a projects.jetstream-cloud.org subdomain.
+If that is not the case, edit the file with your own domain.

 bash configure_helm_jupyterhub.sh